Lone Star fire still active in Yellowstone - Local News 8

 Lone Star fire still active in Yellowstone

-YELLOWSTONE NATIONAL PARK (KIFI/KIDK)-The Lone Star fire is still actively burning in Yellowstone National Park.
+YELLOWSTONE NATIONAL PARK (KIFI/KIDK) - Although the area has seen cooler, wetter weather, the National Park Service says the Lone Star Fire is continuing to burn in Yellowstone National Park.

-The lightning caused fire was mapped at 1,220 acres about 3 miles south of the developed Old Faithful area and 23 miles southeast of West Yellowstone, Montana Saturday night.
+The fire grew to 3,346 acres Tuesday, especially on the east side, due to high temperatures and gusty winds.

-52 firefighters are assigned to the fire, primarily working to protect structures in the Old Faithful area.
+The Grand Loop Road between Old Faithful and West Thumb is open, but could be closed at any time due to smoke and low visibility.
+And, NPS warned that ice or snow could also cause a temporary closure.

 Comments